mobenh/go-server/README.md

 go build
 go run main.go
 ```
+* type in your browser:
-* type localhost:8080/ to view static website
+  * localhost:8080/ to view static website
-* type localhost:8080/hello to view "hello!" statement
+  * localhost:8080/hello to view "hello!" statement
-* type localhost:8080/form.html to fill form and see output
+  * localhost:8080/form.html to fill form and see output